xe1gyq/modules/documentation/EpicentroFestival2015.md

     edison login: root
     root@edison:~#

-Prompt, everything after # is considered a command
+The following line is our prompt, everything after # is considered a command

     root@edison:~#